rocky/python-filecache/README.rst

 Credits
 -------

 This is a port of the my Ruby linecache module which in turn is based on the Python linecache module.
 So in a sense this is decorator and extension of that.

-  coverage.py provides the cool stuff to figure out lines where there statements.
+_coverage provides the cool stuff to figure out lines where there statements.

 Other stuff
 -----------